alfattah129/nao_planner_qibullet/README.md

-# NAO Robot Planner with qiBullet & OpenAI
+# NAO Robot Planner Using OpenAI API with qiBullet Simulator

 A PyBullet-based simulator for the NAO robot with AI-driven action planning.